Skip to content

 Answer: A Long Island country club.
 The founder saw a “Members Only” sign and thought the exclusivity would sell.
 It did.
 Frank Sinatra, Johnny Carson, and two US presidents wore the jackets.

-The country club origin is the surprise.
-People assume the name was pure marketing invention.
+Most people assume the name was pure marketing invention.
 It wasn’t.
-A literal sign became a brand, and the brand became a uniform for 80s men who wanted to look like they belonged somewhere exclusive.
+A literal sign at a country club became a brand, and the brand became a uniform for 80s men who wanted to look like they belonged somewhere exclusive.

 37. The 1980s were the first decade in American history when what fashion behavior became socially acceptable?
 (Easy)